Aircraft hijacking

 In most jurisdictions of the world, aircraft hijacking is punishable by life imprisonment or a long prison sentence.
-In most jurisdictions where the death penalty is a legal punishment, aircraft hijacking is a capital crime, including in China, India, Liberia and the U.S. states of Georgia and Mississippi.
+In most jurisdictions where the death penalty is a legal punishment, aircraft hijacking is a capital crime, including in China, India, Liberia, and the U.S. states of Georgia and Mississippi.

 History

 Airplane hijackings have occurred since the early days of flight.
-These can be classified in the following eras: 1929–1957, 1958–1979, 1980–2000 and 2001–present.
+These can be classified in the following eras: Pre-1929, 1929–1957, 1958–1979, 1980–2000, and 2001–present.
 Early incidents involved light planes, but this later involved passenger aircraft as commercial aviation became widespread.

+Pre-1929

+One of the first accounts of an aircraft hijacking dates to 1919, sometime during the short existence of the Hungarian Soviet Republic (21 March – 1 August).
+Hungarian polymath Baron Franz Nopcsa von Felső-Szilvás was a spy for Austria-Hungary in World War I, whose defeat and dissolution ceded Nopcsa's native Transylvania to Romania.
+Under the new socialist state government, Nopcsa and Bajazid Elmaz Doda (his secretary and boyfriend) were unable to obtain a passport to leave the country.
+To circumvent this, Nopcsa forged documents from the Ministry of War that convinced the military commander at the Mátyásföld Airport on the outskirts of Budapest to provide him and Doda with a small airplane and a pilot.
+Somewhere over Győr, approximately halfway between Budapest and their supposed destination of Sopron, Franz pulled out a revolver, held it to the pilot's head, and demanded to be flown to Vienna (then a part of the also transitionary Republic of German-Austria (12 November 1918 – 10 September 1919)).
+Nopcsa and Doda successfully arrived in Vienna, where they lived until Nopcsa's murder-suicide of Doda in 1933 after years of depression and financial destitution.